Search term

 Formula Student

 Motorsport is demanding for all those involved.
 Competition combines technical expertise, dedication, and a passion for innovation.
 These are qualities that also motivate the young inventors competing in the Formula Student design competition to deliver top performance year after year.
 Schaeffler has been supporting Formula Student teams with its expertise and products since 2006.
-The annual Motorsport Academy event held at Schaeffler’s headquarters in Herzogenaurach has already become a tradition.

 Formula student gives budding engineers a unique opportunity to apply their theoretical knowledge in practice and bring their ideas to the racetrack.
 The rules give the Formula Student teams one year to not only develop and build their own racecars, but to market them as well.
 The final ranking is thus based on important economic aspects in addition to technology and racing performance.
 In their fictitious companies, the students also simulate the marketing and sale of their cars, draw up business plans, and coordinate the costs.
 On this basis, they then participate in competitions in various disciplines throughout the world.